Autumn Newsletter 2015

 The recent growth of the Law, Societies, and Justice Program is no more evident than with the recent addition of three new positions.
 One faculty member and two new staff recently joined LSJ: Stephen Meyers as Assistant Professor, Alex Lynch as Academic Adviser, and Marilyn Cope as Administrator.
 Each of them will provide important support as LSJ continues to grow, enabling the program to better serve students, alumni, and the broader community.
 Stephen Meyers holds a joint appointment in LSJ… Read more

 Can a prisoner chart a successful life course after a lengthy incarceration?
 Can someone find redemption after committing a serious crime?
 These are amongst the questions explored in a recent radio documentary that involved LSJ Professor Katherine Beckett, current and former LSJ students, and two Canadian journalists.
-The radio program, Cited, tells the story of Jeff Coats, who was sentenced to 20 years in prison at the age of 14 after he was convicted of robbery, conspiracy to commit robbery… Read more
+The radio program, Cited, tells the story of Jeff Coats, who was sentenced to 20 years in prison at the age of 14 after he was convicted of robbery, conspiracy to… Read more

 As happens with many students, Timothy Wettack was transformed by one college course more than any other.
 That course, “Anthropology of Prisons”, taught by Lorna Rhodes, was one that he found fascinating.
 “My eyes and mind were opened to things I have never thought about, seen, or questioned in any way,” he later wrote.
 His interest in prisons was so great that he sought out Professor Rhodes after he graduated with an LSJ degree in December 2010.
-She helped him gain entry to a meeting of the… Read more
+She helped him gain entry to a… Read more

 Share